ibm-cloud-docs/solution-tutorials/istio-openshift.hidden.md

    oc replace -f virtual-service-reviews-80-20.yaml
    ```
    {:pre}
-   In the modified rule, the routed traffic is split between two different subsets of the reviews service.
+   In the modified rule, the routed traffic is split between two different subsets of the reviews microservice.
 In this manner, traffic to the modernized version 2 of reviews is controlled on a percentage basis to limit the impact of any unforeseen bugs.
 This rule can be modified over time until eventually all traffic is directed to the newer version of the service.
    {:tip}

-2. View the bookinfo application using the `$INGRESS_HOST` and enter it as a URL in Firefox or Chrome web browsers. **Ensure that you are using a hard refresh (command + Shift + R on Mac or Ctrl + F5 on windows) to remove any browser caching.** You should notice that the bookinfo should swap between V1 or V2 at about the weight you specified.
+2. View the bookinfo application using the `$INGRESS_HOST` and enter it as a URL in Firefox or Chrome web browsers. **Ensure that you are using a hard refresh (command + Shift + R on Mac or Ctrl + F5 on windows) to remove any browser caching.** You should notice that the bookinfo application should swap between V1 or V2 at about the weight you specified.
 3. To route all traffic to reviews v3,
    ```sh
    oc replace -f virtual-service-reviews-v3.yaml